mylk/acars-server/README.md

 ### Installing

-The installation procedure depends wether you will run the application using Docker or not.
+The installation procedure depends whether you will run the application using Docker or not.
 Anyway, you have to clone this repository:

 ```
 git clone https://github.com/mylk/acars-server